-The focal point of the building is a 75-foot high atrium which serves as a centralised circulation, interaction and meeting space and which offers views both into and out of these surrounding spaces.
-Located on a highly-visible site near the principal southern entrance to the historic campus, Frick is part of a greater campus effort to consolidate related schools within in a new "Science Neighbourhood."
+The focal point of the building is a 75-foot high atrium which serves as a centralised circulation, interaction and meeting space, and offers views both into and out of these surrounding spaces.
+Located on a highly-visible site near the principal southern entrance to the historic campus, Frick is part of a greater campus effort to consolidate related schools within a new Science Neighbourhood.

 We worked with Boston-based Payette who served as the executive architects on this project.